hades-emu/Hades/README.md

 Currently, Hades features:
   - Decent accuracy
-  - Color correction
+  - Game controller support
+  - Keys and buttons remapping
   - Quick Saves (also known as Save State)
   - Real Time Clock (RTC) support
-  - Game controller support
+  - Color correction

 It is the third 🥉 software emulator to pass the AGS Aging Cartridge used to test Game Boy Advance systems.